 The Most Creative Backyard Decorating Ideas

-Your backyard doesn't have to be exclusively furnished with wicker or canvas pieces: Some of the best pieces can come from indoors with a few DIY finishing touches.
+Your backyard doesn't have to be exclusively furnished with wicker or canvas pieces, either: Some of the best pieces can come from indoors with a few DIY finishing touches.
 A piece of wooden furniture, like a wooden dining or side table, can be painted with exterior paint, and metal furniture can get a coat of protective spray paint as well.
 Keep this furniture looking good from season to season by moving it under the eaves or covering it with a protective tarp.

 Create Outdoor Seating for Two

 It's nice to have a great big table that groups can gather around, but there's also something equally appealing about creating quiet areas ideal for smaller gatherings, too.
+Pockets of outdoor seating, either in the garden or by a pool, will serve as great conversation areas or spots where you can get away.

 Enjoy a Fire